Thedrogon/Thedrogon/README.md

 - 👋 Hi, I’m @Thedrogon
-- 👀 I’m interested in Backend Code and Artificial Intelligence
+- 👀 I’m interested in Backend Code , Artificial Intelligence
+-    New to Open Source Contributions
 - 🌱 I’m currently learning Golang and ML
 - 💞️ I’m looking to collaborate on Any project
 - 📫 How to reach me --> my mail== silverfangthegem@gmail.com